KetanGhungralekar/Image_Classification/README.md

 ## Introduction

 The MNIST dataset is a classic dataset in the field of machine learning and image processing, containing 60,000 training images and 10,000 testing images of handwritten digits.
-This project demonstrates how to implement a logistic regression model to classify these digits effectively.
+This project demonstrates how to implement a deep nueral network model to classify these digits effectively.

 ## Requirements